pablodecm/phd_thesis/src/104_chapter_4.md

 and its variations [@friedman2001elements], which are usually preferred when the the amount of training data is reduced.

-Another important concept for most machine learning techniques, is that of *hyper-parameters*.
-The majority of machine learning algorithms depend on a set of parameters that regulate the flexibility of the family of functions $\mathcal{F}$ to consider for empirical risk minimisation as well as the details of the optimisation followed to solve the task presented in [Equation @eq:learning_erm].
+Another important concept for most machine learning techniques is that of *hyper-parameters*.
+The majority of machine learning algorithms depend on a set of parameters that regulate the flexibility of the family of functions $\mathcal{F}$ to consider for empirical risk minimisation as well as the details of the optimisation procedure followed to solve the task presented in [Equation @eq:learning_erm].
 The expected performance of a given model depends on these parameters, however their optimal value depends on the particularities of the data (e.g. number of input dimensions or number